Skip to Content

 Today, San Francisco’s Fisherman’s Wharf is brimming with souvenir shops, restaurants, and plenty of tourists, making it one of the best family-friendly activities in San Francisco.

-Despite the crowds of people, you have to experience the Wharf.
+Despite the crowds of people, you have to experience the Fisherman’s Wharf.

-In this area, you will find the Boudin Bakery, Pier 39, Pier 45, Ghiradelli Chocolate, and more!
+You will find the Boudin Bakery, Pier 39, Pier 45, Ghiradelli Chocolate, and more in this area!
 (More information on each of these is below.)

 Visit the stalls selling fresh clam chowder and seafood before entering San Francisco’s famous Boudin Bakery.